 \section{Concluding Remarks}

-The velocity in the wake of a sphere at $Re_D = 7780$ was measured using \ac{2C-2D} \ac{MCCD}\ac{PIV}, and \ac{POD} and \ac{HPOD} were applied to the turbulent fluctuations.
-The resulting \ac{POD} and \ac{HPOD} modes were compared to determine if the \ac{HPOD} modes, which accentuate propagating structures, could be used to match \ac{POD} modes which represented the same structure at different phase angles.
-The Hilbert transform of the \ac{POD} modes was then used as a substitute for the \ac{HPOD} modes in order to determine paired \ac{POD} modes without performing the computationally-intensive \ac{HPOD}.
-The \ac{POD} mode pairs identified using these methods were then used to phase average the turbulent fluctuations to examine the propagating structures in the wake of the sphere.
+The velocity in the wake of a sphere at $Re_D = 7780$ was measured using \ac{2C-2D} \ac{MCCD}\ac{PIV}, with \ac{POD} and \ac{HPOD} applied to the turbulent fluctuations.
+The resulting \ac{POD} and \ac{HPOD} modes were compared to assess whether the \ac{HPOD} modes, which emphasise propagating structures, could be used to identify \ac{POD} mode pairs representing the same structure at different phase angles.
+The analytic signal of the \ac{POD} modes was then employed as a substitute for the \ac{HPOD} modes to identify paired \ac{POD} modes without performing the computationally intensive \ac{HPOD}.
+The \ac{POD} mode pairs identified using these methods were then used to phase-average the turbulent fluctuations to enable the examination of propagating structures in the sphere's wake.

 The leading \ac{HPOD} modes are shown to represent the same structures as the leading \ac{POD} modes, with a greater emphasis on the propagating structures in the former.
-While each \ac{HPOD} mode consists of a real and imaginary part representing a phase-shift of 90$^\circ$ in the mode, this comes at the cost of filtering from the Hilbert transform.
-As a result, it can be difficult to differentiate between what is part of the flow structures and what is an artefact of this filtering, particularly in the case of two-dimensional measurements of a three-dimensional flow.
-Performing the Hilbert transform on the \ac{POD} modes to create an analytic signal of the \ac{POD} modes is shown to identify the same pairs of \ac{POD} modes identified using the \ac{HPOD} modes.
-This method allows the same structures identified using the \ac{HPOD} modes to be identified, without introducing the filtering resulting from the \ac{HPOD}.
-The phase average of the turbulent fluctuations using the identified \ac{POD} mode pairs represented flapping and pulsating motions in wake of the sphere.
+While each \ac{HPOD} mode consists of a real and imaginary part corresponding to a phase-shift of $\pi/2$ in the mode, this comes at the cost of spectral leakage due to the assumption of periodicity imposed by the Hilbert transform.
+As a result, it can be difficult to differentiate between genuine flow structures and artefacts introduced by the transform, particularly when taking two-dimensional measurements of a three-dimensional flow.
+Performing the Hilbert transform on the \ac{POD} modes to create an analytic signal of the \ac{POD} modes is shown to identify the same \ac{POD} mode pairs as the \ac{HPOD} modes.
+This method allows the same structures to be identified, without introducing the non-physical elements introduced by the \ac{HPOD}.
+The identified \ac{POD} mode pairs represent flapping and pulsating motions in the wake of the sphere.